Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects

 Further,

-\end{assumption} In \eqref{eq:general_factor_model}, the key assumption made is that $v_{n, t}$ does not depend on the action sequence $\bar{a}^t$, while $w_{\bar{a}^t}$ does not depend on unit $n$.
-That is, $v_{n, t}$ captures the unit $n$ specific latent heterogeneity in determining the expected conditional potential outcome $\Ex[Y^{(\bar{a}^t)}_{n, t} \mid \LFc]$; $w_{\bar{a}^t}$ follows a similar intuition but with respect to the action sequence $\bar{a}^t$.
+\end{assumption} In \eqref{eq:general_factor_model}, the key assumption made is that $v_{n, t}$ does not depend on the action sequence $\bar{d}^t$, while $w_{\bar{d}^t}$ does not depend on unit $n$.
+That is, $v_{n, t}$ captures the unit $n$ specific latent heterogeneity in determining the expected conditional potential outcome $\Ex[Y^{(\bar{d}^t)}_{n, t} \mid \LFc]$; $w_{\bar{d}^t}$ follows a similar intuition but with respect to the action sequence $\bar{d}^t$.
+Importantly, the factors can be correlated with the treatment sequence $\bar{D}^t$, making them unobserved confounders.
 This latent factorization will be key in all our identification and estimation algorithms, and the associated theoretical results.
-An interpretation of $\varepsilon^{(\bar{a}^t)}_{n, t}$ is that it represents the component of the potential outcome $Y^{(\bar{a}^T)}_{n, T}$ that is not factorizable into the latent factors represented by $\LFc$; alternatively, it helps model the inherent randomness in the potential outcomes $Y^{(\bar{a}^T)}_{n, T}$.
+An interpretation of $\varepsilon^{(\bar{d}^t)}_{n, t}$ is that it represents the component of the potential outcome $Y^{(\bar{d}^T)}_{n, T}$ that is not factorizable into the latent factors represented by $\LFc$; moreover, it helps model the inherent randomness in the potential outcomes $Y^{(\bar{d}^T)}_{n, T}$.
 In Sections \ref{sec:time_varying_systems} and \ref{sec:time_invariant_systems} below, we show how various standard models of dynamical systems are a special case of our proposed factor model in Assumption \ref{assumption:general_latent_factor_model}.